 Without a new bill, however, there is uncertainty about next year’s crop, which makes farmers a little concerned.

-Rogers said farmers typically meet with their bankers in the fall, but not knowing if they will have crop insurance or get government payments can affect the size of their loan.
+Rogers said farmers typically meet with their bankers in the fall for structured settlement advance, but not knowing if they will have crop insurance or get government payments can affect the size of their loan.

 Steven Reiley, vice president of Farm Credit Services Southwest, an agriculture financer based in Tempe, agreed that bankers will base their decisions in part on the presence – or lack – of a farm bill.